dylan-fox/AROA-Visual-Cues/README.md

    * HUD Revised - This holds the **HUD_Revised_v2** script, which controls the heads-up cues.

+      * Text To Speech Object - This holds the **Text To Speech** script and an audio source, used to announce updates to user.

       * HUD Frame - This holds the HUD Cue North/East/South/West objects, which are what enable or disable to show heads-up cues.

       * Debug Canvas - This shows the debug text while enabled.